UNDERGRADUATE ADMISSION REQUIREMENTS:

 The following documents will also be needed.
 Check your program for more specific details;

 - Autobiographical Sketch (A one page personal statement that is descriptive of your life.)

 - Statement of Purpose (A two page statement indicating career goals and how the program of study chosen will help meet those goals.
 Be specific in discussing the aspects of your personal and academic background that may lead to success in the area of study chosen.)

 *You do not need to select an advisor on the application form.
 You can leave that field empty*

 An application will not be reviewed until all required documents have been received.

-Most CIS Graduate Programs admit ONLY in the fall semester (August) with an application deadline of January 1 (for full financial aid consideration).
+Most CIS Graduate Programs admit ONLY in the fall semester (August) with applications opening September 1 and a deadline of December 15 (for full financial aid consideration).

 All non-native English speakers must demonstrate English proficiency by submitting official test scores for either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS academic).